MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 - One physical computer system running Windows 10 Anniversary Edition (Professional or Enterprise).
 - This quick start can be run on a Windows 10 virtual machine however nested virtualization will need to be enabled.
 More information can be found in the [Nested Virtualization Guide](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).

-> You must install critical updates for the Windows Containers to work.
+> You must install critical updates for Windows Containers to work.
 > To check your OS version, run `winver.exe`, and compare the version shown to [Windows 10 update history](https://support.microsoft.com/en-us/help/12387/windows-10-update-history).
 > Make sure you have 14393.222 or a later version.
 If you don't upgrade to the latest version, your computer may not boot because of an issue between Hyper-V and Bitlocker.